YiranXu/ds1004project/README.md

 Run code like **.ipynb in ipython notebook.

 ## Data
 After getting summaries of the crime dataset using spark and downloading other datasets from other websites, we performed some analysis and data transformation.
-So we only put the final step data in this repo, and you can find the in the 'data' directory to generate plots.
+So we only put the final step data in this repo, which you can find in the 'data' directory to generate plots.